🌺

 For any packaged, grab-and-go, or prepared item

-US allergen labelling on packaged products is strong; use this as a backup for items where verbal confirmation is unclear
+US allergen labelling on packaged products is strong; use as backup when verbal confirmation is unclear

 Survival Guide